 It is an often-quoted saying in archaeology that "the data does not speak for itself."
-Recording archaeological data is just one part of a web of processes which lead us towards an understanding of the phenomena behind the formation of a particular archaeological record.
+Recording archaeological data is just one thread in a web of processes that lead us towards an understanding of the phenomena behind the formation of a particular archaeological record.
 These phenomena are often the set of human behaviours that we can no longer observe directly.

 Any archaeological interpretation involves a set of structural relationships between the properties of the material under study and the context of its recovery.
 For example we might only need to know roughly where a piece of pottery came from, but the physical and chemical composition of a piece of pottery could still tell us a lot about the source of the clay used by the potter, while inclusions in the pot may provide clues about the particular technologies used in its manufacture.